nlfiedler/fastcdc-rs/README.md

 ## Example Usage

 Examples can be found in the `examples` directory of the source repository, which demonstrate finding chunk boundaries in a given file.
-There are both streaming and non-streaming examples, where the non-streaming examples can read from arbitrarily large files via the `memmap2` crate.
+There are both streaming and non-streaming examples, where the non-streaming examples use the `memmap2` crate to read large files efficiently.

 ```shell
 $ cargo run --example v2020 -- --size 16384 test/fixtures/SekienAkashita.jpg